| MARGINS Theoretical and Experimental Institute:

 Kathy Cashman (UO).
 Charlie Bacon (USGS Menlo Park) will be asked to lead

-The Short course will be divided into three sections - Theoretical and
+the Crater Lake portion of the field trip.
+5.0 SHORT COURSE The Short course will be divided into three sections - Theoretical and

 Experimental Investigations of the Slab (1.5 days), Theoretical and Experimental